What is the benefit of multiple string wraps around the tuning posts?

 As I noticed, generally the higher strings require some extra winding in order to prevent sliding a string through the hole in the tuning post.
 While the lower strings stay completely stable with just a couple of wraps.

-Once I had a Flight guitar with a Fender synchronized tremolo arm and 2 – 3 wraps was enough there too.
+Once I had a Flight guitar with a Fender synchronized vibrato arm and 2 – 3 wraps was enough there too.

 I have just checked my new guitar with floating bridge (Ibanez GRG270b), the strings on it were installed by the manufacturer.
 It has 3 wraps on the lower strings and 5-7 on the higher ones.